iUttamRao/iUttamRao/README.md

 ## :sassy_man:  About me

 - 🌱 I’m currently learning everything. 😁
-- 👯 I’m looking to collaborate with other content creators.
+- 👯 I’m looking to collaborate with other coders.
 - ⚡  I love to play Cricket, Badminton and Chess.